dimitarg/dimitarg.github.io/_posts/2020-09-02-pure-testing-scala.md

 # Enter pure testing

 There exists a testing library called [weaver-test](https://disneystreaming.github.io/weaver-test/) which allows us to test in a referentially transparent manner.

+We will be using that, but what's written here should apply to other libraries with similar design.
+The central ideas behind `weaver-test` are:

+- Introduce a data type to describe assertions
+- The result of an assertion is then a value of this data type
+- A `Test` is a value which computes assertions, potentially in `IO`
+- A test suite is a collection of tests.
+It has type `Stream[IO, Test]`

+## `weaver-test` basics

 > Note: `weaver-test` is built on top of `cats-effect` and `fs2`.
 If you're using `zio`, it has a module for `zio` integration; that being said, you should also consider looking at [`zio-test`](https://zio.dev/docs/usecases/usecases_testing).